netceteragroup/valdr-bean-validation/README.md

 and delivered with the web application
 - _online use:_ Servlet which parses model classes at runtime and sends JSON back to AngularJS client (e.g. during client start or on-demand)
-- both Servlet and CLI client support the [exact same config options](https://github.com/netceteragroup/valdr-bean-validation/blob/master/valdr-bean-validation-demo/src/main/resources/valdr-bean-validation.json)
+- both Servlet and CLI client support a number of [config options](https://github.com/netceteragroup/valdr-bean-validation/blob/master/valdr-bean-validation-demo/src/main/resources/valdr-bean-validation.json)
   - list of packages to scan
   - list of classes in those packages to exclude
   - list of fields to exclude
   - list of custom annotation classes to include in JSON
   - whether to output simple or full type names
-  - the output file name
+  - the output file name (CLI only)
+  - CORS `Access-Control-Allow-Origin` HTTP header value (Servlet only)
 - Servlet offers built-in [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) support

 ## Use